-final energy consumption, which has been adjusted by the heating and cooling degree days of each region in order to make the magnitudes comparable across regions.
-This is the reference magnitude to study the evolution of the emissions, since it does not incorporate the energy-related CO_2 emissions related to international energy activities, energy distribution losses and positive net energy export balances.
-In other words, this is the most appropriate magnitude because it solely reflects the energy-related CO_2 derived from national energy activities.
-For this purpose, we show in Table 6 how much the energy-related CO_2 emissions related to each energy product group (a compendium of similar energy products) contribute to the total energy-related CO_2 emissions stemming from the adjusted final energy consumption.
-Foremost, we should note that the estimation of the energy-related CO_2 emissions associated to final energy consumption reveals a number that is equivalent to the magnitude reported in the Air Emission Accounts published by Eurostat (2020a), which highlights the strength of our estimation approach.39
+related to international energy activities, energy distribution losses and positive net energy export balances.
+In other words, this is the most appropriate magnitude because it solely reflects the energy-related CO2 derived from national energy activities.
+For this purpose, we show in Table 6 how much the energy-related CO2 emissions related to each energy product group (a compendium of similar energy products) contribute to the total energy-related CO2 emissions stemming from the adjusted final energy consumption.
+Foremost, we should note that the estimation of the energy-related CO2 emissions associated to final energy consumption reveals a number that is equivalent to the magnitude reported in the Air Emission Accounts published by Eurostat (2020a), which highlights the strength of our estimation approach.38

-Further on, when reading the Table 6 we realize that while the CO_2 emissions related to final energy consumption have increased by 16.2% from 1995 to 2017 in Spain, they have dropped by 7.4% in the EU28.
-We also observe how the CO_2 emissions associated with natural gas and renewables have increased in both regions (due to a higher use of these energy products), accounting both of them for a smaller weight in Spain than in the EU28.
+Further on, when reading the Table 6 we realize that while the CO2 emissions related to final energy consumption have increased by 16.2% from 1995 to 2017 in Spain, they have dropped by 7.4% in the EU28.
+We also observe how the CO2 emissions associated with natural gas and renewables have increased in both regions (due to a higher use of these energy products), accounting both of them for a smaller weight in Spain than in the EU28.
 At the same time, we can see that derived heat does not represent a significant weight in Spain, while in the EU28 it has a not insignificant relevance.
-Finally, we can discern how the weight of the CO_2 emissions derived from solid fossil fuels and oil and petroleum products is evolving in a downward direction, but being oil products still more relevant in Spain than in the EU28 in terms of associated CO_2 emissions.
+Finally, we can discern how the weight of the CO2 emissions derived from solid fossil fuels and oil and petroleum products is evolving in a downward direction, but being oil products still more relevant in Spain than in the EU28 in terms of associated CO2 emissions.

-From a different perspective, we can also compute the responsibility of each end-use sector in the energy-related CO_2 emissions associated to the weather-adjusted final energy consumption.
-In Table 7, we can notice that the industry was typically the sector with the highest CO_2 emissions both in Spain and in the EU28, but its prominent role has been decreasing and we encounter that
+From a different perspective, we can also compute the responsibility of each end-use sector in the energy-related CO2 emissions associated to the weather-adjusted final energy consumption.
+In Table 7, we can notice that the industry was typically the sector with the highest CO2 emissions both in Spain and in the EU28, but its prominent role has been decreasing and we encounter that

-39The magnitude in the Air Emission Accounts published by Eurostat (2020a) that is equivalent or comparable with our estimate is the aggregate of the CO_2 emissions that takes into account all economic activities (including transport) and households.
+$^{^{38}}$ The magnitude in the Air Emission Accounts published by Eurostat (2020a) that is equivalent or comparable with our estimate is the aggregate of the CO_2 emissions that takes into account all economic activities (including transport) and households.